dzfrias/vim-foldjump/README.md

 # foldjump.vim
-Jump between folds with ease (a replacement for zk)
+Jump between folds with ease (a replacement for zk).
+Where normal zk would go up until the nearest folded line, foldjump will go to the top of a folded section, making movement in combination with zj much more intuitive and predictable.

 Enter `:help foldjump` for more details.